Solitarju/vrchat-api-library/README.md

 ## **Classes/API Coverage**

 Here's a comprehensive overview of the classes and APIs available in the library:
-All APIs can also be found at the community-driven unofficial [VRChat API Docs](https://vrchatapi.github.io/docs/api/) with exception to the EventsApi.
+All APIs can also be found at the **community-driven** [VRChat API Docs](https://vrchatapi.github.io/docs/api/), with exception to the EventsApi.

 ### **VRChat**